What the BRIEF-2 Measures — and What It Doesn't

 When elevated, it looks like: Student has explosive or tearful reactions to minor frustrations; emotional intensity is disproportionate to the situation; takes a very long time to calm down after being upset; mood is unpredictable and affects how they engage with academic tasks; small failures trigger shutdowns or outbursts; teachers and peers "walk on eggshells" around the student.

-ED — primary ADHD (DMDD, ODD) AU
+ED — primary

 What it measures: The student's ability to begin a task or activity independently and generate ideas or responses when needed.
 Covers both task initiation (starting work) and generative fluency (coming up with ideas).